tarikbir/Hypercasual-Case-Study/README.md

 # Hypercasual Game Prototype

-This project represents a hypercasual game prototype developed as a case study for a mobile game studio.
+This project represents a hypercasual game prototype developed within a limited timeframe of approximately 48 hours (spread over several days) as a case study for a mobile game studio.
 Despite my initial hesitation towards these assignments, I viewed this opportunity as a chance to delve into a new genre and demonstrate my programming skills.

 ## Background